 The goal of integrating of TVAAS training into pre-service teacher training programs is to increase understanding of value-added data in order to assist pre-service teachers in using data to target the unique needs of students.
 The project includes the creation of eLearning modules which have been used by 1,250 college professors and students in teacher preparation curriculum.
 The resources were highlighted by the National Council of Teacher Quality as outstanding resources for increasing data literacy.
 Links to the modules can be found below.
 In addition, research has been conducted to investigate the factors that impact the performance of teacher program completers once they enter the K-12 classroom.
 Two white papers and a study entitled Advanced Analytics can be accessed through the links below.

 The UTeach Program was replicated in Tennessee with the goal of increasing the number of high quality STEM teachers.
 Based on the teacher training program at the University of Texas Austin, the UTeach program provides STEM degree majors the opportunity to simultaneously train as K-12 teachers.
-UTeach programs have been established at Middle Tennessee State University, University of Memphis, University of Tennessee Chattanooga, and University of Tennessee Knoxville.
-Race to the Top directly funds the Tigers Teach program at the University of Memphis http://www.memphis.edu/tigersteach/.
+Currently, Middle Tennessee State University, University of Tennessee Chattanooga, and University of Tennessee Knoxville utilize the UTeach program to train undergraduate STEM teachers.

 The STEM Professional Development project was designed to promote innovate practices in K-12 STEM classrooms by bringing together members of higher education STEM and education faculty to provide professional development to K-12 teachers.
 A total of 29 grants were distributed to 8 higher education institutions for a total of $4.5 million dollars.
 Since 2010, over 700 K-12 teachers across 57 counties have received professional development.
 An evaluation of the effectives of Round 1, Round 2, and an Overall Effectiveness reports are now available. .
 The STEM PD evaluation reports can be accessed through the links below.